 Please note, Professional, Business, and Enterprise users must click the “Add more filters” button on the filter panel to see some filter options not displayed by default.

-*Filters related to Reviews are only available to accounts with Proofing and Approvals and are not available on the Board View.
+*** Filters related to Approvals are only available in accounts with the Approvals feature.

 You can filter tasks at the folder, project or Space level.

 When you filter tasks, you filter all tasks in the selected folder, project or Space which are shared with you.